-As a prosecutor for Dallas County bringing cases on behalf of Child Protective Services, I understand what is required to maintain a massive docket of cases and the need to ensure that deadlines are met and cases are disposed of in a timely and efficient manner consistent with the rules; while also taking into consideration that these cases encompass people’s lives and livelihoods, and where appropriate compassion is required.
-This experience along with the decade of practice working in the private sector defending corporate clients makes me the perfect candidate for understanding the interests of both Petitioners and Defendants in litigation matters.
-The 193rd needs someone who is fair and impartial and who comprehends the requirements of litigants on both sides of the aisle.
+As a former prosecutor for Dallas County bringing cases on behalf of Child Protective Services, I understand what is required to maintain a massive docket of cases and the need to ensure that deadlines are met and cases are disposed of in a timely and efficient manner consistent with the rules; while also taking into consideration that these cases encompass people’s lives and livelihoods, and where appropriate compassion is required.
+That experience along with a decade of practicing in the private sector defending corporate clients, makes for a judge who can relate to the interests of both Petitioners and Defendants in litigation matters.
+The 193rd continues to need a judge, someone who is fair, impartial, and who comprehends the requirements of litigants on both sides of the aisle.

 JUDGE OF 193RD DISTRICT COURT

 Back in 2018, I pledged to make this court, not only balanced and fair, but truly accessible to all.
 I look forward to continuing to serve the citizens of Dallas County as the judge of the 193rd District Court and ask for your support as I seek re-election.

 ASSISTANT DISTRICT ATTORNEY

 Represents the State of Texas and Dallas County in civil matters within the County of Dallas.
 First-Chair trial attorney representing Child Protective Services in termination of parental rights litigation.

 2014 - 2015